antedotee/digital-back-office/README.md

 - The program will terminate if an invalid command is encountered and print an error message.
 - Ensure that the input format is correct to avoid errors.
+- After giving all the input, give `Ctrl + D` to stop the input.

 ### Example output